hapijs/hapi/API.md

     - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
     - `generateTimeout` - number of milliseconds to wait before returning a timeout error when the `generateFunc` function takes too long to return a value.
 When the value is eventually returned, it is stored in the cache for future requests.
+Required if `generateFunc` is present.
+Set to `false` to disable timeouts which may cause all `get()` requests to get stuck forever.
+    - `generateOnGetError` - if `false`, an upstream cache error will stop the `cache.get()` method from calling the generate function and will instead pass back the cache error.
+Defaults to `true`.
     - `cache` - the cache name configured in ['server.cache`](#server.config.cache).
 Defaults to the default cache.
     - `segment` - string segment name, used to isolate cached items within the cache partition.